Why is it important to control aphids on milkweed plants?

 Spray bottles are one of the quickest ways to remove an aphid population.

-Simply hold the milkweed plant in one hand and shoot the aphids with a spray bottle of water set on stream to knock them off.
+Simply hold the milkweed plant in one hand and shoot the aphids with a spray bottle of water set on the stream to knock them off.

 Mixing two tablespoons of Dawn dish soap into a gallon of water will clog their breathing holes and make the spray lethal.